|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 If you aren't operating your 403(b) based on a written plan after December 31, 2009, there are several steps you may take to fix your plan.
-You can only resolve this failure if you apply for correction under Revenue Procedure 2013-12 and the correction only applies to 2009 and subsequent plan years.
+You can only resolve this failure if you apply for correction under the Voluntary Correction Program, currently set forth in Revenue Procedure 2019-19, and the correction only applies to 2009 and subsequent plan years.

 T Public School (TPS) has a 403(b) plan with 300 participants.
+The current value of annuity contracts, and or, custodial accounts associated with the plan is over $500,000 but less than ten million dollars.
 After attending a presentation on the requirements of the 403(b) final regulations, TPS’s financial officer noted that their 403(b) plan was not based on a written plan adopted by December 31, 2009.

 Correction programs available:

 Because T Public School didn’t adopt a written plan by December 31, 2009, it can’t correct this mistake under SCP.

 Voluntary Correction Program (VCP):